mphowardlab/mphowardlab.github.io/research/index.md

 nanoparticle dispersion is processed.
 This is especially true when the dispersion contains multiple types of nanoparticles.

-We are interested in using solvent evaporation to cheaply and efficiently create nanoparticle coatings or bigger "supraparticles" that have controlled composition gradients.
-However, it is currently hard to know what combination of parameters, such as evaporation rate or nanoparticle chemistry, will produced the desired structure after the solvent is removed.
-We are using different simulation methods, including both particle-based and continuum-level modeling, to understand how thermodynamic and transport considerations influence evaporation-driven self-assembly.
+We are interested in using solvent drying to cheaply and efficiently create nanoparticle coatings or bigger "supraparticles" that have controlled composition gradients.
+However, it is currently hard to know what combination of parameters, such as drying rate or nanoparticle chemistry, will produced the desired structure after the solvent is removed.
+We are using different simulation methods, including both particle-based and continuum-level modeling, to understand how thermodynamic and transport considerations influence drying-induced self-assembly.
 Our ultimate goal is to computationally design conditions that produce a targeted self-assembled structure.

 This material is based upon work supported by the National Science Foundation